(Note: this post has been updated due to potential IRS changes)

 The new law is called the SECURE Act, which stands for Setting Every Community Up for Retirement Enhancement.
 The legislation makes some substantial changes to the rules about retirement accounts, including IRAs and 401(k)s, that will have very direct effects on account owners and beneficiaries.

 The upside?
-The bill is designed to help more workers gain access to workplace retirement accounts.
+The law is designed to help more workers gain access to workplace retirement accounts.
 From tax incentives to changes in the regulations for small businesses, the SECURE Act does offer some very real benefits that may help more employees save for retirement.

 The downside?
 There are a number of changes that are creating some concern and a little confusion as account holders try to sort out the best way to adjust their planning.